Kintyre/ksconf/docs/source/dyn/cli.rst

         filter              A stanza-aware GREP tool for conf files promote             Promote .conf settings between layers using either either in batch mode (all changes) or interactive mode.
-Frequently this is used to promote conf changed made via the UI (stored in the 'local' folder) to a version-controlled directory, often 'default'.
+Frequently this is used to promote conf changes made via the UI (stored in the 'local' folder) to a version-controlled directory, often 'default'.
         merge               Merge two or more .conf files